ZaferUz/Google-Kubernetes-Engine/Qwik Start.md

 ## Kubernetes on Google Cloud
 - When you run a GKE cluster, you also gain the benefit of advanced cluster management features that Google Cloud provides.
 These include:

--- Load-balancing for Compute Engine instances.
+  --Load-balancing for Compute Engine instances.

--- Node Pools to designate subsets of nodes within a cluster for additional flexibility.
+  --Node Pools to designate subsets of nodes within a cluster for additional flexibility.

 -- Automatic scaling of your cluster's node instance count.

 -- Automatic upgrades for your cluster's node software.

 -- Node auto-repair to maintain node health and availability.
 -- Cloud Logging and Monitoring for visibility into your cluster.